MorrisMA/M65C02A/README.md

 functioning as a third, auxiliary stack pointer.
 The system stack pointer is not converted to function as the pre-index register.
 Instead, S is substituted for X in any instruction specific to X, i.e. LDX/STX/CPX, TAX/TXA, and PHX/PLX.
 This allows S to be more easily manipulated.
-Note that the PHX/PLX will use the auxiliary stack whose stack pointer is X.
+Note that the PHX/PLX, or PHS/PLS, will use the auxiliary stack whose stack pointer is X.

-When multiple prefix instructions are necessary, OSX and OAX are mutually exclusive, and so are OAY and OAX.
+When multiple prefix instructions are necessary, the pair OSX and OAX, and the pair OAX and OAY are mutually exclusive.
 Internal flags record the execution of the six prefix instructions.
 Excution of a mutually exclusive prefix instruction will result in the flag register of the previously set mutually exclusive instruction being reset.
 Furthermore, the flag registers for prefix instructions are sticky, and remain set until the completion of the immediately following non-prefix instruction.
 Finally, no protection is provided against an infinite long series of prefix instructions, all of which